 Dining and Lodging Recommendations

 To get to this historic family-owned winery from the plaza, travel east on East Napa Rd., turn right on 8th St. and follow the white winery signs.
 The wines are all excellent at this historic winery.
 The winery began operation in 1857 with a founding date just a short three months later than the nearby Buena Vista Winery.
 The winery today is owned by the same family and is now in its sixth generation with Jim Bundschu at the helm.
 The winery produces about 40,000 cases of wine per year.
-They produce an amazing 16 wine varietals, and all but 2 are produced from the Gundlach Bundschu Estate of 350 acres of vineyards.
+They provide an incredible 16 wine varieties and all but two wines from the Gundlach Bundschu Estate of 350 acres of vineyards.
 They produce several white varietals, all dry and well balanced.
-The reds are the most recognized, with the Merlot the best seller.
-The grounds are quite beautiful, with a great picnic area.
-Don’t pass by this winery.
-Two favorite wines: The dry Gerwurztraminer and the delicious Tempranillo.
+The reds are the most recognized, with the Merlot, the best seller.
+The grounds are quite beautiful, with two marvelous picnic area.
+Don’t pass by this winery — two favorite wines: The dry Gewurztraminer and the delicious Tempranillo.

-If you are a wine history buff, you will need to stop at the Buena Vista winery, the first premium winery in California and a registered historic landmark.
+If you are a wine history buff, you will need to stop in at the Buena Vista winery, the first premium winery in California, and a registered historic landmark.
 It opened its doors in 1857, founded by wine pioneer Count August Hazasthy.
 Today the winery is own by Boisset Family Estates.
-You will enjoy browsing the memorbilia in this historic tasting room.
-Jean Charles Boisset has rccently modernized the facilities including the historic caves.
+You will enjoy browsing the memorabilia in this historic tasting room.
+Jean Charles Boisset has recently modernized the facilities, including the historic caves.
 To get to the winery from the Sonoma Plaza, travel east on East Napa Rd., almost to the end, and turn left on Old Winery Rd. and follow the signs to the winery.
-We recently posted an article about the Buena Vista winemaker, Brian Maloney.
 Be sure to visit the Buena Vista Winery Website to get the latest information tasting and tours.